 Certain requests (waivers, intended decisions and more) instruct you to send letters to properties within a specific radius.

-In GIS, the “Buffer Radius Distance” icon allows you to enter a desired distance (for example 1,500 feet).
+In GIS, the “Buffer Radius Distance” icon (this looks like a small, blue circle with a target in the middle - under the word 'Legend') allows you to enter a desired distance (for example 1,500 feet).
 The 1,500 foot radius appears with your subject property at the center.
 This function will select every single property that falls within the desired radius.

 The tab "district" will tell you the name and phone number of your corresponding NET Office.